brs22/Book-Diary/README.md

 This being my first GitHub repository, this being written initially in 2017, and probably not used in a way originally meant to be used, is just a way of keeping record on what I had read so far, keeping track of overall progress and eventual change in my affinities, and generally introducing myself in an unconventional way, through the books read.

-Come year 2022, I enrolled Master Studies - Master in Computational Studies, which sort of pushed me again to delve into new area.
+Come year 2022, I enrolled Master Studies - Master in Computational Studies, which sort of pushed me again to delve into new area and to continue reading more.
 Learning Python & R, appart from refreshing knowledge in the Statistics and Financial Math.
 So reading is fun once again.

 ## 2022